Where can I buy your chair?

 D’you know, I just expect it – I really do.
 On you go, knock yourself out.
 If you don’t feel bad about it already then there’s nothing I can do to make you.

 No, some of my best friends are journalists.
 Well, two of my best friends are journalists and I chat to some of the rest of them.
 And they are currently working under insane amounts of pressure from all sides.
-They are a fine thing and let me know what's going where I am not and are an essential element in any healthy democracy.
-I just loathe bad and lazy journalism - which undermines democracy, misinforms me and helped take my country into an illegal war rather recently.
+They are a fine thing and let me know what’s going on where I am not and are an essential element in any healthy democracy.
+I just loathe bad and lazy journalism – which undermines democracy, misinforms me and helped take my country into an illegal war rather recently.

 No. Lack of time again.
 Plus, I would be of absolutely no use to you in this regard – I do not think along academic lines.
 Best of luck and I’d advise you to avoid the whole Woman Writer area and the Scottish Writer thingy.
 Very dull.